redforks/misc-schematics/README.md

+Deprecated, optimize lodash in typescript is not a easy job

 # Getting Started With Schematics

 This repository is a basic Schematic implementation that serves as a starting point to create and publish Schematics to NPM.